tyrel-starnes/CPlusPlus/README.md

 C++ respository

 The purpose of this project was to allow a user to calculate accrued interest and an end-balance for an investment account over a specified time period.
 This project was very well-documented and adhered to the four concepts of OOP well.
-The main function required bare minimum to code to operate the program, and class inheritance was solid.
+The main function required bare-minimum code to operate the program, and class inheritance was solid.

 Future enhancements to this code could include comprehensive exception handling and improved input validation.